 Policy on Director Attendance at Annual Meetings

-All Board members are encouraged to attend our Annual Meetings of shareholders absent an emergency or other unforeseen circumstance.
-All of our directors who were currently in office attended our 2019 Annual Meeting of Shareholders.
+All Board members are encouraged to attend our Annual Meetings of Shareholders absent an emergency or other unforeseen circumstance.
+All of our directors who were currently serving on the Board attended our 2021 Annual Meeting of Shareholders.

 Compliance Program